webmarketingroi/optimizely-php/README.md

         'access_token' => 'YOUR_ACCESS_TOKEN'
     );

-    // Or, if you use "implicit grant", use the following array.
+    // Or, if you use the "implicit grant", use the following array.
     $oauthCredentials = array(
         'access_token' => 'YOUR_ACCESS_TOKEN'
     );